digst/cloud/design.md

 ![Platform Operation](operations.svg)

 #### Access Management
-**[Access]** SIT (GovCloud team) establishes new internal and external roles to assigned to users with access to DevOps processes on the platform.
+**[Access]** SIT establishes new internal and external roles to assigned to users with access to DevOps processes on the platform.

 #### System Administration
-**[SysAdm]** SIT (GovCloud team) establishes new internal and external roles to assigned to users with access to DevOps processes on the platform.
+**[SysAdm]** SIT establishes new internal and external roles to assigned to users with access to DevOps processes on the platform.

 > Initial tools chosen with aim of automation, CLI, rmeote management